Blog post

 2. Automated invoice creation

-This entails having orders come through the system, invoices created automatically and linked to your accounting system.
-All of this hands-off, without any intervention by you.
+This entails having orders come through the system, and invoices created automatically and linked to your accounting system.
+All of this is hands-off, without any intervention by you.

 3. Automated order fulfilment

-Orders are synced to the right logistical partner who do the fulfilment of those orders.
+Orders are synced to the right logistical partner who does the fulfilment of those orders.

 4. A semi-automated supply chain system